faenrir/samu/README.md

 # SAMU

-`samu` is my personal fork of Dylan Araps's [sowm](https://github.com/dylanaraps/sowm) with many fixes and new features.
-It's a tiny wm for the Xorg Server.
-Works on any GNU/Linux or BSD distro with X11.
+`samu` is my personal fork of cwm with opinionated changes.
+I previously used `sowm` as base, you can check out the sowm branch.

 ```bash
 date +"%Y is the year of the `uname -o` desktop"